 Out in front of the hotels, a sea of lounge chairs and umbrellas are available for rent.
 Food and beverage service are available right to your chair, so you can focus on getting your best tan and looking good.
-Just offshore are moored a flotilla of pleasure craft, while Jet-Ski's zip around.
+Just offshore, a flotilla of pleasure craft is moored, while Jet Skis zip around.

 Strolling along the beach here is a major pastime, and crowds wander back and forth with no particular destination in mind.

 Lover's Key State Park is closed on the Gulf of Mexico side; however, some bayside areas have reopened.

 Lover's Key State Park is a short drive to the south of Fort Myers and home to one of the most beautiful beaches in the entire area.
 This can be a good alternative to the scene in the Fort Myers Beach area.